-Even a small defective plug or adapter can make the tour very difficult, so before the tour I have played all possible scenarios again and again.
-What, if the charger for one among different camera batteries has a defect, if an adapter is broken or the solar panel is no longer working?
-Sure, you will not find a solution to every problem, but it is a good idea to think about it before the tour.
+Even a small defective plug or adapter can make the tour very difficult, which is why I go through all possible scenarios over and over again before the tour.
+What if the charger for one of the various camera batteries is defective, if an adapter breaks or the solar panel no longer works?
+What is certain is that you won't find a solution for every possible problem, but it doesn't hurt to think about it before the tour.

-Often simply improvisation is required.
-As for example in my last tour in the Himalayas, when the only available adapter for the connection between external high-performance battery (also called Powerbank) and solar panel broken, it was almost a disaster.
-It was no longer possible to charge the Powerbank and because it provided different output voltages for the various technical devices, an elementary component of my equipment was no longer functional.
+Often improvisation is required.
+Like, for example, on my last tour to the Himalayas, where the only available adapter for the connection between an external high-performance battery (also known as a power bank) and a solar panel broke, a disaster.
+After all, it was no longer possible to charge the power bank and since it provided the various output voltages for the various technical devices, an elementary part of my equipment was no longer functional.
 In such cases it is a great advantage if you have a technical background or at least one technical talent.
 I was able to solve the problem in a few minutes by simply cutting off the adapter and loosely connecting the cable ends to the adapter - only a temporary measure - but only the functionality that counted again!

-Also, for other emergency situations, such as accidents, one should be prepared and appropriately equipped.
-I always have a satellite emergency call system in my backpack, so I can call anytime and at any point on earth for help if necessary.
-In recent days, I have also tested this equipment extensively.
-Are the configured phone number and e-mail addresses still up-to-date?
+You should also be prepared and appropriately equipped for other emergency situations, such as accidents.
+I always have a satellite-based emergency call system in my backpack, so I can call for help at any time and anywhere on earth if it should be necessary.
+I have also extensively tested this equipment in the last few days, are the configured phone numbers and e-mail addresses correct?
 Is the device's battery ok?
-I sent some messages to see if everything works properly.
+I then sent some messages to see if everything worked as required.

-A good preparation enormously increases the probability of a successful tour; so it must be an integral part of any adventure!
+Good preparation increases the likelihood of a successful tour enormously and should be an integral part of every adventure!